MegavexNetwork/scoreboard-library/README.md

 try {
   scoreboardLibrary = ScoreboardLibrary.loadScoreboardLibrary(plugin);
 } catch (NoPacketAdapterAvailableException e) {
-  // If no packet adapter was found, you can fallback to the no-op implementation scoreboardLibrary = new NoopScoreboardLibrary();
+  // If no packet adapter was found, you can fallback to the no-op implementation: scoreboardLibrary = new NoopScoreboardLibrary();
 }